Coinz casino review

 Games available at Coinz.us

-Coinz has a collection of over 520 games, covering a variety of slots and a small selection of live dealer tables.
-The majority of the titles are slots, including Hold and Wins, Megaways, three-reelers, and more.
-Well-known titles are available, such as Aloha King Elvis, 3 Coin Volcanoes, Pink Joker Hold and Win, and Bonanza Billion.
+Coinz has a collection of over 1,000 games with an average of 96% overall casino RTP.
+The categories spread between a variety of slots and a small selection of live dealer tables.
+Slots include Hold and Wins, Megaways, fish games, and a few novelty .io games.
+Well-known titles are available, such as Aloha King Elvis, 3 Coin Volcanoes, Pink Joker Hold and Win, and the Fish Tales series from Booming.

 Games facts